Travel Grants for Undergraduate Scholars

-In compliance with Mines current travel policy, the office of Undergraduate Research Scholars will not be awarding travel grants until further notice.
-If a research event is virtual or will have a virtual component, our office may award funding to cover the cost of registration or other fees associated with the online event.
-If you have questions, please contact our office at firstname.lastname@example.org.
+If a research event is virtual or will have a virtual component, our office may be able to award funding to cover the cost of registration or other fees associated with the online event.
+If you have questions, please contact our office at email@example.com.

 Benefits of presenting at a conference

 COMMUNICATE YOUR RESEARCH

 When you present your research at a conference, you are sharing your findings with other researchers in the field who value your contributions.
 You also have the opportunity to learn more about the exciting developments in your field of research.

 You have the opportunity to introduce yourself to the wider scientific community and explore other areas of interest.
 These interactions might lead to fruitful collaborations or to future jobs, internships, or graduate school admissions.

 When you attend a conference, you grow as a professional.
 You gain more opportunities, tools, and the skills to accomplish goals in a timely fashion.
 You also meet other researchers in a setting that helps you thrive and enables you to refine your research.